Coherent Phonon Pairs and Rotational Symmetry Breaking of Charge Density Wave Order in the Kagome Superconductor CsV$_3$Sb$_5$: Acknowledgement

 \section{Acknowledgement}

 The construction of the pump-probe setup was supported by the Air Force Office of Scientific Research under award no. FA9550-22-1-0410.
-Q.D. was mainly supported by the Vagelos Institute of Energy Science and Technology graduate fellowship and also partly supported by the Air Force Office of Scientific Research under award no. FA9550-22-1-0410 and the NSF EPM program under grant no. DMR-2213891.
-S.D.W. and B.R.O. gratefully acknowledge support via the UC Santa Barbara NSF Quantum Foundry funded via the Q-AMASE-i program under award DMR-1906325.
+Q.D. was mainly supported by the Vagelos Institute of Energy Science and Technology graduate fellowship and also partly supported by the Air Force Office of Scientific Research under award no. FA9550-22-1-0410 and the National Science Foundation EPM program under grant no. DMR-2213891.
+S.D.W. and B.R.O. gratefully acknowledge support via the UC Santa Barbara National Science Foundation Quantum Foundry funded via the Q-AMASE-i program under award DMR-1906325.
 B.R.O. thanks support from the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES), Materials Sciences and Engineering Division.
 B.Y. acknowledges the financial support by the Israel Science Foundation (ISF: 2932/21, 2974/23), German Research Foundation (DFG, CRC-183, A02), and by a research grant from the Estate of Gerald Alexander.
+L.W. acknowledges support from the Sloan Foundation under the award FG-2025-25036.